MaxShuford/MaxShuford/README.md

 👋 Welcome to My GitHub Profile
-Hello!

 I’m Max Shuford, currently pursuing a degree in Computer Science at Central Washington University (Class of 2025) with a strong passion for problem-solving, software development, and cybersecurity.

 🔭 What I'm Working On
 Cybersecurity Projects: Exploring vulnerabilities, penetration testing, and developing secure systems.